You may recognize the areca palm by one of its other common names that include the butterfly palm and golden cane palm.

 Their feather leaves have a gentle arching curl causing them to flutter in the wind.

-The reason becomes clear when you have a closer look at their trunk.
+clear when you have a closer look at their trunk.

 The old leaf rings are spaced apart, due to the long crownshaft.